 Fractionated Coconut Oil Cocos nucifera has no aroma, is lightweight and easily absorbed; use for easy, no-touch spray-on application.
 (When making a spritzer use 50-70% Fractionated Coconut Oil as your base carrier oil to prevent clogging of atomizer.)

 Spritzer – No touch application

 Essential oils for shingles should be diluted to 10% during this stage.
-(10% equals 60 drops of essential oil per 1 oz. of carrier.)
+(10% equals 60 drops of essential oil per 1 oz. of carrier.
+A few essential oils, like Nutmeg, need a lower dilution rate, as reflected in the recipe below.
+You’ll note specific dilution recommendations on the individual oil’s page if it’s not 10%.)
 Choose your essential oils from those listed above based on your symptoms.